ChrisBertrandDotNet/Blog/C#/Certified values (2019-01-16).md

+﻿# Certified values

-﻿The discussions about [C# 8 and the Nullable reference types](https://github.com/dotnet/csharplang/blob/master/proposals/nullable-reference-types.md) reminded a library I made a few years ago and I still use in my code.
+The discussions about [C# 8 and the Nullable reference types](https://github.com/dotnet/csharplang/blob/master/proposals/nullable-reference-types.md) reminded a library I made a few years ago and I still use in my code.
 The main structure was called `NonNull<T>`.
 As you can imagine it was an implementation of the concept of non-null references, which is not new.

 C# 8 now has its own non-null reference system, making my `NonNull` class useless on this version.